 Using Mod Podge with the decals

-We recommend sealing the decals with Mod Podge and we have a Mod Podge application guide.
-While the decals stick well to the slick, non-porous band, they are susceptible to scratching of the ink, pushing on thin decal parts, and corners and points can catch on fabric enough to start pulling up the edges.
+We highly, very much, strongly recommend sealing the decals with Mod Podge.
+While the decals stick well to the slick, non-porous band, they are susceptible to scratching of the ink, pushing on thin decal parts/corners/point, and the decals can and will catch on fabric enough to start pulling up the edges.

 Mod Podge can be hardly noticeable.
 Most of the helmets in our cranial band picture gallery have Mod Podge applied, and you can't see it in the pictures.

 Mod Podge protects against scratching, and significantly helps reduce pulling on the thin decals and catching on fabric.
 The pictures below show the issues.

 Decals on the back of active kid's helmets need Mod Podge!This image shows the classic case of a helmet being rubbed on fabric.
 The fabric catches on the corners of the letters, eventually lifting them up.
 But the rounded edges of the clouds don't catch (yet!) and are fine.
 Mod Podge can help this.

 Decals on the back of active kid's helmets need Mod Podge!This image shows how points and thin sections fair when exposed to rubbing.
 The points break off, and the thin parts shift and break off.
 Rubbing is generally most significant on the back of the helmet because young children lay on their backs.